scodec/scodec-scalaz/README.md

 This library provides scalaz specific extensions to scodec-core and scodec-bits.
 It provides typeclass instances for many data types (e.g., `Monoid[BitVector]`, `Monad[Attempt]`, `InvariantFunctor[Codec]`) and syntax for converting between `scodec.Attempt` and `scalaz.\/`.

-All typeclass instances are syntax extensions are defined in the `scodec.interop.scalaz` package, so usage looks like:
+All typeclass instances and syntax extensions are defined in the `scodec.interop.scalaz` package, so usage looks like:

 ```scala
 import scodec.interop.scalaz._